 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

-To create the Habakuk, Hilgemann employed a vacuum pump which pulled the air out of the steel cubes.
-With each of his structures he uses precise techniques to form the ideas he envisioned.
-He names this method the “Implosion” process.
+To create Habakuk, Hilgemann employed a vacuum pump which pulled the air out of the steel cubes, a method he calls the “Implosion” process.
 What Hilgemann enjoyed most about this type of art was that even thought it was thought out, there was always parts that occurred without his control.
 Because he was using nature, there was always an element of surprise in his work.

 This entry has been viewed 143 times within the past year